Prerequisite Setup

 }

-In this example, the username
+In this example username

-will pass the validation if it satisfies any rule in either the username_specific
+passes if any rule in username_specific

 or username_nl

-rule group, or if it satisfies any rule in the email
+passes, or if it satisfies either email

-and mobile
+or mobile

 User::make()->check([